EricGomesGregory/DnD-Wulfgar/Wulfgar/Classes/MartialRanger.md

 You are also adept at evading creatures that rely on darkvision.
 While in darkness, you are hidden to any creature that relies on darkvision to see you in that darkness.

-#### Iron Mind
+#### Stalker's Boon
+At 7th level, you gain one of the following feature of your choice:

+***Iron Mind.***
-By 7th level, you have honed your ability to resist the mind-altering powers of your prey.
+You have honed your ability to resist the mind-altering powers of your prey.
 You double your proficiency bonus with your Wisdom saving throws.

+***Evasion.***
+You can nimbly dodge out of the way of certain area Effects, such as a red dragon's fiery breath or an Ice Storm spell.
+When you are subjected to an Effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

 #### Stalker's Flurry